HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 The SDK provides you multiple tools to protect your wallet:

+- the standard 24-word passphrase (sometimes called a 'mnemonic') that represents your seed (a large number from which all keys are derived).
-- an optional **BIP 39** password, which is sometimes called the 25th word of the mnemonic phrase.
+- an optional **BIP 39** password, which is sometimes called the 25th word of the passphrase.
 It is very similar to adding a salt to passwords.
 - an unlock password to encrypt your seed.
 This is useful if you wish to persist the vault's state.
-Hence, to derive the state, you need to decrypt the encrypted seed using this *Unlock Password*.
+Hence, to derive the state, you need to decrypt the encrypted seed using the *Unlock Password*.
 - public state management for providing tools for convenient integration without the need to unlock the vault for some operations.

 Below you can observe the code to create a secure vault.